(Photo taken a few years ago at Goose at the Gate Pottery,

 during a Hank Murrow workshop I attended there.)

 Most of the pages here are primarily historical, in the sense that I haven’t had time to update them in a while.
 I’m working on that, but it’s a slow process.
-If you want to see recent projects, most of them are on my research pages.
+If you want to see recent projects, most of them are on the Patreon that Jo Walton was kind enough to start for me, and a few are on my research pages here.